John Gibson (sculptor): Rome

 Gibson arrived in Rome in October 1817, at a comparatively late age for a first visit.
 There he was generously received by Antonio Canova, to whom he had introductions, the Venetian sculptor putting not only his experience in art but his purse at the English student's service.
 Up to this time, though his designs show a fire and power of imagination in which no teaching is missed, Gibson had had no instruction, and had studied at no academy.
 In Rome he first became acquainted with the rules and technicalities of art.
 Canova introduced him into the academy supported by Austria, and the first sense of his deficiencies in common matters of practice was depressing to him.
 He saw Italian youths already excelling in the drawing of the figure.
 But the tables were soon turned.
 His first work in marble, Sleeping Shepherd Boy, was completed in 1824.

 Gibson was soon launched, and distinguished patrons, initially sent by Canova, made their way to his studio in the Via Fontanella.
 His aim was always purity of character and beauty of form.
 He rarely declined into the prettiness of Canova, and if he did not often approach the masculine strength of Bertel Thorvaldsen, he more than once surpassed him even in that quality.
 He was essentially classic in feeling and aim, but here his habit of observation enabled him to achieve a grace beyond the reach of a mere imitator.
 His subjects were gleaned from the free actions of the Italian people noticed on his walks, and afterwards given such mythological names as best fitted them.
 Thus a girl kissing a child over her shoulder became a Nymph and Cupid; a woman helping her child with his foot on her hand on to her lap, a Bacchante and Faun; his Amazon Thrown from Her Horse, one of his most original productions, was taken from an accident he witnessed to a female rider in a circus; and Hunter and Dog was also the result of a street scene.

 Personal life

-Throughout most of his time in Rome Gibson had an alleged relationship with the Welsh artist Penry Williams.
+Throughout most of his time in Rome Gibson had an alleged relationship with the Welsh artist Penry Williams, both of whom were also friends with Richard Buckner.